When you meet us, we want you to be at your best. So, we’ve put together a few hints and tips to help you feel ready.

 There are no right or wrong answers, but there is a right and a wrong way to present yourself.
 One of the most common mistakes people make in interviews is to frame their responses around what they think the interviewer wants to hear.

 Don’t forget to share detailed examples that demonstrate your strengths.
-We’d like you to paint a full picture of how and when you achieved something great.
+We’d like you to paint a full picture of how, and when, you achieved something great.

 We genuinely want to get to know you, so think of this as a lively conversation with like-minded people.